lucas-emg/to-do-app-api/readme.md

 # Installation

-1. Make sure you have the following installed:
+1. Make sure you have the following installed:\

-   -Node.js v22.14.0
+   - Node.js v22.14.0
-   -nvm
+   - nvm

 2. Git clone this repository to your local machine
 3. Use nvm to ensure Node.js version is correct:\